jameswilson/jameswilson.github.io/README.md

 $ bundle install
 ```

-## 2. Confirm Github Pages gem is installed and reports no errors.
+### 3. Confirm Github Pages gem is installed and reports no errors.

 ```bash
 $ github-pages health-check
 ```

-## 3. Confirm Jekyll is installed and runs locally.
+### 4. Confirm Jekyll is installed and runs locally.

+Execute jekyll using bundler:

 ```bash
 $ bundle exec jekyll serve
 ```

-## 4. Open <http://127.0.0.1:4000> in your browser, and test your site.
+Then open <http://127.0.0.1:4000> in your browser, and test your site.

-## 5. Configure Jekyll.
+### 5. Configure Jekyll.

 1. If hosting at a custom domain create a file in the repository root called `CNAME` and point it to your [custom domain name](https://help.github.com/articles/setting-up-a-custom-domain-with-github-pages).
 Otherwise, if you're not using a custom domain name, **modify the `baseurl` in `_config.yml`** to point to your GitHub Pages URL.
 Example: for a repo at `github.com/username/repo`, use `http://username.github.io/repo/`. **Be sure to include the trailing slash.**

 3. Open `_config.yml` and modify the Jekyll configurations to match your repository.
-You'll want to modify the repository, title, tagline, description, and url.
+You'll want to modify the repository, title, tagline, description, author, and url.
 Optionally, create a Disqus account and configure / enable it in `_config.yml`.
 Change other settings at your own risk.

-4. Enable optional plugins

-Review and enable any of the [available optional plugins](https://help.github.com/articles/configuring-jekyll-plugins/#optional-plugins) in your `_config.yml`.
+4. Review and enable/disable any of the [optional Jekyll plugins supported by GitHub](https://help.github.com/articles/configuring-jekyll-plugins/#optional-plugins) in your `_config.yml`.

 5. See [Customizing GitHub Pages](https://help.github.com/categories/customizing-github-pages/) for further details.

-## 6. Configure Travis CI
+### 6. Configure Travis CI

 * Setup a [Travis CI](https://travis-ci.org/profile) account using Github credentials.
 * Sync your repositories from Github.